 The rangefinder works very closely, and with exceptional mechanical precision, with the large viewfinder window to the right in the picture above.

-It is the reflection of that small rangefinder eye you see in the middle of the large rangefinder window.
+It is the reflection of that small rangefinder eye that you see in the middle of the large rangefinder window.
 When it lays on top and matches the rest of the image, the image is in focus.

 It's 100% mechanical and one of the few wonders of this world that still impress people.